alba1735/tRNAgraph/README.md

 #### Heatmap Plots

 - `--heatgrp` is the observation for grouping the heatmap plots.
 If no observation is provided, the heatmap plots will be grouped by sample group.
-- `--heatrts` is the read type for the heatmap plots.
-The heatmap plots will be generated using the total unique normalized reads by default.
+- `--diffrts` is the read type for the heatmap/volcano plots.
+The heatmap/volcano plots will be generated using the unique wholecounts, fiveprime, threeprime, other and total normalized reads by default.
 - `--heatcutoff` is the cutoff for reads to include in the heatmap plots.
 The heatmap plots will discard anything with less than 80 reads by default.
 - `--heatbound` is the range to bound the heatmap plots.
 By default, the heatmap plots will be bounded by the data's top 25 and the bottom 25 values for each comparative column.